chrisalash/truman-cs-capstone-system/README.md

 # Truman Computer Science Capstone Presentation System
-For CS370.
+For CS 370.
 A significant addition to the Truman Computer Science department's capstone system.
 Adds the ability to schedule capstone presentations using a calendar-like system.

 Uses SvelteKit as the front-end framework.